 "I congratulate the exceptional winners of this year's prize and I hope that that they will make use our support for 'literary translation' so that that as many readers as possible can enjoy their books, in as many languages as possible.
 I would also like to pay tribute to Europe's resilient book publishing industry which is the world leader in its field, employing 135,000 people and contributing € 23 billion a year to EU GDP", said Androulla Vassiliou, European Commissioner for Education, Culture, Multilingualism and Youth.

-The European Union Prize for Literature is organised by the European Commission, the European Booksellers' Federation, European Writers' Council and the Federation of European Publishers.
-The competition is open to the 36 countries involved in the EU Culture Programme (27 Member States, Bosnia-Herzegovina, Iceland, Liechtenstein, Norway, Croatia, the former Yugoslav Republic of Macedonia, Montenegro, Serbia, Turkey).
+The European Union Prize for Literature is organised by the European Commission, the European Booksellers' Federation (EBF), the European Writers' Council (EWC) and the Federation of European Publishers (FEP).
+The competition is open to the 36 countries involved in the EU Culture Programme (the 27 Member States, Bosnia-Herzegovina, Iceland, Liechtenstein, Norway, Croatia, former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey).
 Each year, national juries in 12 of the participating countries nominate the winner authors, so that all countries in the programme are represented over a three-year period.

 The winners of the 2011 European Union Prize for Literature are:

 Title: Има ли кой да ви обича,Издателство/ Is there anybody to love you (short stories)

 Author: Tomáš Zmeškal